Have you ever watched a show and thought “Hey, this feels like they’re talking to me?”

 I’m watching the part where Xia Ling is fed up with training and Cao Yan Bing is scolding her for always taking shortcuts and never believing in her own power—and I’m feeling a bit of a sting.
 If I examine my own situation, I’m looking to succeed as well, but I feel discouraged if it doesn’t feel like I’m going places as fast as I could be (or ought to be).
 Cao Xian Liang more gently implies that people who appear to be prodigies or geniuses seem to be better performers because they have invested the time and energy.

-I don’t think this is universally the case (I may have picked up on drawing faster than some of my classmates and colleagues, but I’m still crippled by things like algebra and BEDMAS), but I can also see where it would apply to my situation—at least where it comes to something like art.
+I don’t think this is universally the case (I may have picked up on drawing faster than some of my classmates and colleagues, but I’m still unable to comprehend things like algebra and BEDMAS no matter how much help I get), but I can also see where it would apply to my situation—at least where it comes to something like art.
 If I don’t seem to be making a big enough impression at the time, I start to feel like I’m flailing.
 Have I missed my chance to shine?
 Was I prepared enough in the moment?
 It doesn’t always occur to me that I’m not limited to a single try to succeed.
 However, that last push has to come from within myself.
 I shouldn’t seek permission or validation and use that as an excuse to act or not act in the moment—if that makes any sense.

 From today, I’m going to try to commit to a creative regimen that will improve my skill in the areas necessary to achieve my long-term goals.